Alexdesaint/Alexdesaint.github.io/content/_index.md

   # location: Safran Electrical & Power, Interconnection Systems Eurasia, Design Office
   text:
   - >-
-   Experimented with *Hololens 2* how augmented reality glasses can be used in the plane cabling process.
+   Experimented with *Hololens 2* on how augmented reality glasses can be used in the plane cabling process.
-   Implementing cable harness visualisation, synchronisation between *Hololens*, and new augmented reality interactions.
+   Implementing cable harness visualization, synchronization between *Hololens*, and new augmented reality interactions.
   tags:
   - 3D Graphics
   - Project Management